Skip to contents

 st_transform(crs = st_crs(prop_pop_seasonal))

 Now we can use the extract() function from terra to calculate the proportion of the population within each state for each season.
-Setting weights = TRUE triggers extract() to calculate a weighted sum to account to adjust for partial coverage of raster cells by the region polygons.
+Setting weights = TRUE triggers extract() to calculate a weighted sum to account for partial coverage of raster cells by the region polygons.
 In this example, the weights argument has little impact, but it can play a more important role for smaller regions.

 state_prop_pop <- extract(prop_pop_seasonal, states,